wp-plugins/ose-firewall/readme.txt

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
 Centrora Security is a new plugin that's modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= New features in v4.7: =
+= New features in v4.8: =
+* Added: New and Improved Schedule Task: Set, forget and get notified
+* Added: Scheduled backup function
-* Added: Feature Requests #87: Add self unblock support
+* Added: Add Ondrive backup
-* Added: Feature Requests #90: OEM user access control
-* Added: Feature Requests #92: Ability to edit alert notificaiton email template
-* Enhancement: Improvements #96: For admin to receive emails, adding the domain in the email so the administrator knows which domain the attack is from
-* Enhancement: Improvements #97: Add units on traffic map and fix Facebook like box errors
-* Enhancement: Improvements #106: Improve the block page layout and design
-* Enhancement: Improvements #108: Only send email out when the domains are matched in the attack
-* Enhancement: Improvements #115: Log in page improvement and bug fix
+* Added: WooCommerce Support on Variables Scanner
+* Enhancement: Cloud backup folder structure now includes better support for multiple sites backup
+* Enhancement: Save backup time of new backups made
+* Enhancement: Schedule Task toggle Activate/Deactivate

 = Customer Support =
 If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here for help.</a>